Frequently Asked Questions (FAQs)

 The City has a 45 day period (from the receipt of the letter dated September 6, 2017) to consider if it desires to transition to election by districts and to adopt a resolution indicating so.
 If the City Council adopts a resolution indicating its intent to transition to districts, the City has 90 days to do so.
 This is a total of 135 days for this process.

-13. When would the new districts take effect?
+13. When woill the new districts take effect?

-If the Council adopts a resolution to transition to election by districts, the ordinance would need to be adopted by January 14, 2018, and will be effective for the 2018 Election.
+With Council adopting a resolution to transition to election by districts, the ordinance will need to be adopted by January 14, 2018, and will be effective for the 2018 Election.

-If the City Council decides to make the change under the safe harbor protection of AB 350, the City Council would be tasked with making the decision on the maps instead of a judge, should the City go to litigation and lose, and Ventura residents would be asked to participate by providing input.
+Under the safe harbor protection of AB 350, the City Council is tasked with making the decision on the map instead of a judge.
+Should the City go to litigation and lose, Ventura residents would not be asked to participate by providing input.
+The judge would determine our district maps.

-14. How would the change to by-districts affect me?
+14. How will the change to by-districts affect me?

-Beginning in 2018, voters would only be able to vote for one City Council candidate who resides in the electoral district in which you live.
+Beginning in 2018, voters will only be able to vote for one City Council candidate who resides in the electoral district in which you live.

-The current City Councilmembers would continue in office until the expiration of their terms and until their successors are elected and qualified.
-The first district elections would be held in the November 2018 General Election.
-The next district elections would be held at the November 2020 General Election.
+The current City Councilmembers will continue in office until the expiration of their terms and until their successors are elected and qualified.
+The first district elections will be held in the November 2018 General Election (Four Districts).
+The next district elections would be held at the November 2020 General Election (Three Districts).

 15. Who creates district boundaries?

-Professional demographers hired by cities to create proposed district boundaries.
-If the City Council decides to make changes, residents will be able to provide input on boundaries, suggested criteria for creating boundaries, beyond what is legally required and submit maps.
+A professional demographers hired by the City to create proposed district boundaries and our residents.
+Tools are available for the public to draw and submit maps.
+Residents are able to provide input on boundaries, suggested criteria for creating boundaries, beyond what is legally required and submit maps.
+The deadline to submit a map is November 17, 2017.
 The district process will be transparent and accessible to all residents in the City of Ventura.
 Ultimately, the City Council adopts an ordinance establishing district boundaries.

 16. How can I participate?

-Residents in Ventura can attend Public Hearing #1 on October 23, 2017 at 6pm in Council Chambers at City Hall, 501 Poli Street to learn about next steps in determining the process.
+Residents in Ventura can attend upcoming Public Hearings (December 18, 2017) at 6pm in Council Chambers at City Hall, 501 Poli Street, to learn about next steps in determining the process.

 The City’s website will be updated as new information becomes available.